Gamote/nest-next-renderer/README.md

     /path/to/your/project/node_modules/nest-next-renderer
     ```

   Now everytime you change something, the changes will be reflected in your test project.

 ## TODO(s)

 - [ ] Add tests
-- [ ] Add documentation and example
-- [ ] Document the default values for the `NextRendererModuleOptions`
+- [ ] Add documentation and example (document the default values for the `NextRendererModuleOptions`)
 - [ ] Add `@Render` decorator
 - [ ] Make it work with Express or others
 - [ ] Make it possible to render any page without a controller (`useFileSystemPublicRoutes` + `@Get('*')` and `@Post('*')` that calls `next.handle`)
 - [ ] Generate enum for the `view` parameter based on the content of the `pages` folder
 - [ ] Server not working with hot reload (if it's on the consumer side document the proper configuration)
-- [ ] Add a filter for errors and let the consumer choose how does he want to handle them (with Nest or with Next) ([example](https://github.com/kyle-mccarthy/nest-next/blob/156b4b5cd00951b898e5c4c647337ce32bae75f5/lib/render.filter.ts))
-- [ ] Add handler for the Next public files